Enigmatic-Smile/docs/reimbursement.md

-['400', 'reimbursement-amount-greater-original-amount', 'Reimbursement amount is greater than original transaction amount'], ['400', 'reimbursement-invalid-transaction', 'Transaction is invalid to issue reimbursement'], ['500', 'reimbursement-network-internal-error', 'Network responded with internal error'], ['404', 'reimbursement-transaction-not-found', 'Transaction does not exist'], ['400', 'reimbursement-unsupported-network', 'Transaction network not supported for reimbursement'], ['400', 'reimbursement-unsupported-currency', 'Transaction currency not supported for reimbursement'], ['401', 'reimbursement-not-activated', 'The reimbursement product is not activated for this account'], ['400', 'reimbursement-time-limit-after-transaction', 'Surpassed the time limit after the original transaction to issue a reimbursement'], ['400', 'reimbursement-visa-invalid-community-code', 'The transaction community code is invalid'], ['400', 'credits-account-not-enough-funds', 'Account does not have enough credits'], ]}
+['400', 'reimbursement-amount-greater-original-amount', 'Reimbursement amount is greater than original transaction amount'], ['400', 'reimbursement-invalid-transaction', 'Transaction is invalid to issue reimbursement'], ['500', 'reimbursement-network-internal-error', 'Network responded with internal error'], ['400', 'reimbursement-transaction-not-eligible', 'Transaction does not meet reimbursement eligibility criteria'], ['400', 'reimbursement-unsupported-network', 'Transaction network not supported for reimbursement'], ['400', 'reimbursement-unsupported-currency', 'Transaction currency not supported for reimbursement'], ['401', 'reimbursement-not-activated', 'The reimbursement product is not activated for this account'], ['400', 'reimbursement-visa-invalid-community-code', 'The transaction community code is invalid'], ['400', 'credits-account-not-enough-funds', 'Account does not have enough credits'], ]}